Customer Testimonial: Mark Kempthorne, North Cornwall

 First Impressions of the F8 600

-The machine went straight to work during first cut, where it was paired with the new pickup header.
-Working in dairy country often presents challenging harvesting conditions, particularly when dealing with heavy, sugary grass crops.
-Despite this, the machine handled everything that was put through it with absolute ease.
+The machine went straight to work during first cut, paired with the new 30-foot pickup header.
+Working in dairy country often presents challenging harvesting conditions, particularly when you’re dealing with heavy, lumpy, and sugary grass crops that can be really hard to get into a machine.
+The new header proved to be a different beast entirely—it absolutely ate everything that was put through it.”

 Reliability in the Field

-The farm typically clocks between 250 and 300 harvesting hours each year, harvesting both grass and maize silage.
+We typically clock between 250 and 300 harvesting hours each year across both our grass and maize silage, so having that peace of mind is massive.”

 A Big Step Forward